SAP-samples/teched2022-DA280/exercises/00_Register/README.md

 # Register for our TechEd Tenants!
+(Please note: Available until December 16, 2022)

 1. [Use this URL to register for our tenants](https://teched-reg-virtual-workshop-ui.cfapps.eu10-004.hana.ondemand.com/DA280/index.html)